 Mandatory Line: Happened frequently due to the show having Loads and Loads of Characters.
 Supporting cast members and sometimes even the lead cast members would appear briefly in an episode where they served no real purpose, just to comment on the plot.

 May-December Romance: There are two.
 The first is between Dr. Baker and Harriet's niece Kate Thurvald.
-The second is between Isaiah Edwards and Lauren's friend Jane Canfield.
+The second is between Isaiah Edwards and Laura's friend Jane Canfield.
 Neither one ends well.

 Misplaced Wildlife: Owing to its being filmed in California, the calls of the California Quail can often be heard.
 The show is set in Minnesota.